Once the delectable biscuits from a novel tin were consumed, they're engaged for experience and experiments.

 Thanks, Christopher.
 Inspired by your "Dash between the dates" drabble

-Neville Hunt 3 months ago
+Neville Hunt about 2 years ago

 This is lovely, Verity.
 The metamorphosis of a biscuit tin; it’s seen a lot more than biscuits.
 I have one currently home to my Christmas cake 2021, the one I had nobody to share it with.
 But I don’t feel sorry for it... it’s got so much booze in it, which, combined with the sugar should keep it fresh until Christmas 2022!
 (Just as well I hadn’t iced it though.)... unless we get tempted in the meantime...🤔